Lorna Dee Cervantes

 Following Emplumada’s publication, Cervantes’ life was tragically transformed when her mother was brutally killed in 1982.
 This incident and Cervantes’s subsequent mourning and rebuilding of her life, affected her next work, From the Cables of Genocide: Poems of Love and Hunger (1991).
 As in Emplumada, the poems in From the Cables of Genocide contain both concrete imagery and theoretical abstraction.
 Linda MacGregor summarized the books’ differences in Contemporary Women Poets: “Here the poet’s style is more complex, a result, perhaps, of coping with the violent death of her mother several years before…Stream-of-consciousness passages abound, interwoven with almost surreal imagery.
 Spanish words now stand on their own, unbuoyed by translation.
 The poetic voice is stronger, more self-assured, more confident.
 Love and hunger, genocide, injustice, and intercommunication are the cables binding together the poet’s reflections upon women’s roles, Native American history, and minority culture.”
 “Again the volume ends optimistically,” added MacGregor, “Section three is composed of clear, more concise, more structured lyrics that express the ways love is grounded—cabled—to the destructive tendencies, as well as to those inexhaustible forces that affirm life.”

-In 2006 Cervantes published Drive: The First Quartet.
-A selection of new poems arranged as five books and spanning two decades, the book collected work that had previously been available only in little magazines and literary journals.
+Drive: The First Quartet (2006) is arranged as five books and collects work that had previously been available only in little magazines and literary journals over two decades.
 Martin Espada called the volume “a landmark work.”
-The book demonstrated Cervantes’s ongoing concern with social injustice, radical politics, self-identity and women-centered artistic and intellectual activity.
-In the Journal of International Women’s Studies, Edith Vasquez wrote that although “Cervantes [has] steadily produced a body of poetry which insist[s] on the historical reckoning of injustices committed against her Mexican and Native communities and by extension other populations who have been subject to violence, genocide, or oppression…her poetry also abounds with poignant verbal portraitures of female personas as survivors, interlocutors, visionaries, and leaders who assert agency in unexpected places and by unexpected means.”
+The book, along with Cervantes' other recent collections such as Ciento: 100 100-Word Love Poems (2011) and Sueño (2013), demonstrates Cervantes’s ongoing concern with social injustice, radical politics, self-identity and women-centered artistic and intellectual activity.
+In the Journal of International Women’s Studies, Edith Vasquez wrote that although “Cervantes [has] steadily produced a body of poetry which insist[s] on the historical reckoning of injustices committed against her Mexican and Native communities and by extension other populations who have been subject to violence, genocide, or oppression … her poetry also abounds with poignant verbal portraitures of female personas as survivors, interlocutors, visionaries, and leaders who assert agency in unexpected places and by unexpected means.”

 Cervantes has been much anthologized—most notably in multiples volumes of the Norton Anthology—and has been the recipient of many honors and awards, including a Lila Wallace-Reader’s Digest Award, the Paterson Prize for Poetry and a Latino Literature Award.
 She is director of the creative writing program at the University of Colorado-Boulder.